The Winning Team: An Interview with Charlie Kimball

 “‘Team’ is the most important part of my job,” IndyCar racer Charlie Kimball said during a recent conversation with Beyond Type 1.
 As it turns out, teamwork doesn’t only come in handy when Charlie is breaking records and changing perceptions about diabetes in his sport.

 First, there’s the team on the racetrack: they’re an integral part of Charlie’s outstanding racing career, which includes competing in the Long Beach Grand Prix and the Indianapolis 500.

-Then, there’s the healthcare team, which helps determine the ideal range for Charlie’s pre-race blood sugar levels (between 150 and 175 mg/dL), his racing-season meals (“boring” chicken breast, pasta, salad, and fruit salad), and other critical groundwork for the first licensed driver to win a Verizon IndyCar series race.
+Then, there’s the healthcare team, which helps determine the ideal range for Charlie’s pre-race blood sugar levels (between 8.3 and 9.7 mmol/L150 and 175 mg/dL), his racing-season meals (“boring” chicken breast, pasta, salad and fruit salad), and other critical groundwork for the first licensed driver to win a Verizon IndyCar series race.

 Finally, there’s the home team, led by Charlie’s wife, Kathleen, who’s there to support him on and off the racetrack.

 Since he was diagnosed with type 1 at age 22, Charlie Kimball’s success in managing his diabetes while pursuing a rigorous, athletic career has made him a role model for others in the community.
 Here are a few insights from Charlie to help you connect with the teams in your life and navigate your own diabetes journey: